SaltOverflow/unordered-sql/commentary/20241212 commentary.md

 These are my thoughts and rationale on the codebase as it stands on Dec 12, 2024.

-This was originally written for the course project for my CS 842 course at UWaterloo.
+This was originally written as the course project for my CS 842 course at UWaterloo.
 Hence the programming project proposal in the same folder.
 Note that what was envisioned in the proposal is different from what was ultimately written, given the limitations of time.
 You can also read the README for an overview of what Unordered SQL as a specification represents, such as its strengths and weaknesses.

 The idea came about when working at my previous jobs.
 Namely, the scenarios demonstrated in the README were scenarios that I actually ran up against when writing SQL queries.
 It was originally about swapping the SELECT and FROM clauses, which would solve the nagging problem of autocomplete.
 After a few iterations of "can we do EVEN MORE?" it eventually evolved into this format.
 One could argue that this format is too flexible, and they might be right.
 At this stage in development however, it is all about prototyping and seeing how it would work / not work.